btf-org/flank/README.md

   <summary><strong>Internal Tools</strong> (vs. Retool, custom apps, React)</summary>
   <br>
-Don't use Flank if
+Don't use Flank if:

-- The complexity of your app lies in the UI/UX
+- **The complexity of your app lies in the UI/UX**
-- Polished UI/UX is more important than developer efficiency
+- **Polished UI/UX is more important than developer efficiency**

 </details>